 The Early Days

 Draper is a city rich in pioneer heritage and colorful character.
 In the fall of 1849, Ebenezer Brown, the son of Scottish immigrants, brought his cattle to graze the tall grass fed by mountain streams in the unsettled area known as South Willow Creek.
-The following spring, Ebenezer brought his wife Phoebe and their large family.
+The following spring, Ebenezer brought his wife Phoebe and their large family to the area.
 Together they raised and fattened cattle to sell to immigrants heading to the gold fields of California.

 Ebenezer was known as a prosperous, kind and generous man who often gave of his energy and substance for the benefit of the needy.
 Phoebe, the town's first lady, greeted each new family and helped them adjust to their new home.

-Trouble with the natives broke out in 1854, and Ebenezer donated land at approximately 12650 South 900 East as a fort site.
+Trouble with the indigenous people in the area broke out in 1854, and Ebenezer donated land at approximately 12650 South 900 East as a fort site.
 There the settlers lived, mostly at night, during the winters of 1855 and 1856.
 Thick walls were begun but never completed as the feared hostilities did not become a reality.
 The beautiful Draper Historical Park now graces the site of the old fort, and features statues of early pioneers.

 Porter Rockwell, pioneer personality and bodyguard to Mormon prophet Brigham Young, was a frequent visitor to Draperville.
 A friend of Draper pioneer and Indian scout Joshua Terry, Rockwell occasionally found it necessary to seek protection from his enemies in the fields behind the home of blacksmith Lauritz Smith.